tlamedia/gtm-kit/readme.txt

 * The product ID Prefix was not added when a product variation was selected.
 * Tax was not added on the total on the add_shipping_info and add_payment_info events.

-= 1.14.2 =

-Release date: 2023-10-11

-#### Bugfixes:

-* Items was not loaded correct in the Ease Digital Downloads begin_checkout event.
-* Fixes a problem where variation products would use the master product id.
-* Fixes an error when shipping was selected in the WooCommerce block cart.
-* Using variation product selection without including gtmkit_product_data would result in a JavaScript error.
-* Using the WooCommerce 'All products' block without including gtmkit_product_data would result in a JavaScript error.

-= 1.14.1 =

-Release date: 2023-10-06

-#### Bugfixes:

-* Set custom page type in post sidebar was removed by mistake in 1.14
-* Fix possible naming collision with other GTM plugins

-= 1.14 =

-Release date: 2023-10-03

-Find out about what's new in our [our release post](https://gtmkit.com/gtm-kit-1-14/).

-#### Enhancements:

-* There is a new admin GUI based on WordPress components and the admin is now more extendable.
-* We have added a more robust method of adding data attributes to the HTML.
-* The autoload of options has been optimized for better performance.

-#### Bugfixes:

-* Flush cache after setting or updating an option.

-#### Other:

-* Require WordPress 6.2
-* Require WooCommerce 7.6
-* Tested up to WooCommerce 8.2

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on gtmkit.com](https://gtmkit.com/changelog/).